kpassapk/blog/content/posts/happyapi-temporal.md

 ![10-timeline](10-timeline.png)

 Below the timeline there is an Event History section.
-It shows a sequence of events which compose the worklflow execution. `WorkflowExecutionStarted`, `WorkflowExecutionCompleted`, and `WorkflowExecutionSignaled` record the arguments passed into and out of the workflow.
+It shows a sequence of events which compose the workflow execution. `WorkflowExecutionStarted`, `WorkflowExecutionCompleted`, and `WorkflowExecutionSignaled` record the arguments passed into and out of the workflow.

-Similarly, `ActivityTaskScheduled` and `ActivityTaskCompleted` record arguments passed into and out of any activites that the workflow calls.
+Similarly, `ActivityTaskScheduled` and `ActivityTaskCompleted` record arguments passed into and out of any activities that the workflow calls.

 ![10-event-history](10-event-history.png)